elybrand/elybrand.github.io/_posts/2019-6-2-blind_deconvolution.md

 I remember as a first year student at UGA I was enrolled in a multivariable mathematics class.
 At the time that class was impossibly difficult for me, but looking back I'm grateful for enrolling in it.
 A lot of key ideas that I would see later in my academic career had seeds that were planted during that first year.
+As a matter of posterity, the lectures of this course were recorded and made [publicly available on YouTube](https://www.youtube.com/channel/UCp9W-et2Zbx7u5_VMiXGtPQ) courtesy of Patty Wagner, yours truly, and a few of my then colleagues.
 The professor of that course, [Ted Shifrin](https://www.math.uga.edu/directory/people/theodore-shifrin), who is a good friend and mentor of mine now, is famously known by his students for incorporating geometry to a mathematical discussion whenever he finds the chance to do so.
 An extreme example of this is demonstrated by an Abstract Algebra text he authored titled "Abstract Algebra: A Geometric Approach."

 I particularly remember working on some homework problems involving conic sections and coming across a problem which outlined the mathematics behind what are known as "[whispering galleries](https://www.mathematicalsynergistics.com/gallery/2d-whispering-gallery/)."